LGIHE/laravel-clockin/AUTO_CLOCKOUT_GUIDE.md

 ### Scheduled Task Setup

+⚠️ **CRITICAL: The scheduler MUST be running for auto clock-out to work!**

 The auto clock-out command runs automatically every 5 minutes via Laravel's scheduler.

 #### For Production Servers